Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Serum myoglobins, myoglobin-serum

 This test measures the amount of a protein called myoglobin in your blood.
-It's done to help diagnose conditions caused by muscle damage, including heart attack.
+It's done to help diagnose conditions caused by muscle damage.

-Myoglobin is found in your heart and skeletal muscles, where it captures oxygen that muscle cells use for energy.
+Myoglobin is found in your heart and skeletal muscles.
+There it captures oxygen that muscle cells use for energy.
 When you have a heart attack or severe muscle damage, myoglobin is released into your blood.

-Myoglobin increases in your blood two to three hours after the first symptoms of a heart attack.
-It usually peaks about eight to 12 hours later.
-Because myoglobin appears in the blood more rapidly than troponin and other markers of a heart attack, it can help diagnose a heart attack in the earliest stages.
+Myoglobin increases in your blood 2 to 3 hours after the first symptoms of muscle damage.
+It usually peaks about 8 to 12 hours later.

 Your kidneys filter your blood for myoglobin so that it can be passed out of your body in your urine.
 But too much myoglobin can overwhelm your kidneys and lead to kidney failure.
-In some cases, doctors will use a urine test for myoglobin to help detect the hazard and protect your kidney health.
+In some cases, healthcare providers will use a urine test for myoglobin to help find the hazard and protect your kidney health.

-You may need this test if your doctor suspects you have had a heart attack, which causes damage to the heart muscle.
-This test is usually done every two to three hours if you enter an emergency room with chest pain or other symptoms of a heart attack.
+You may need this test if your healthcare provider suspects you have had a heart attack, which causes damage to the heart muscle.
+This test is usually done every 2 or 3 hours if you go to the emergency room with chest pain or other symptoms of a heart attack.